casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/prepare.md

 info: component 'rust-std' for target 'wasm32-unknown-unknown' is up to date
 ```

-If you do not see this message, check [the Getting Started guide](../../getting-started.md).
+If you do not see this message, check the [getting started guide](../../getting-started.md).

 Next, compile your contract and run the contract unit tests.